23 Weekly Bullet Journal Layout Ideas You’ll Want to Copy

 In case you wonder, the journal I use here is Nuuna.

-I love how bright and beautiful this layout is, as you can see, the boxes and headers are simple and easy.
+I love how bright and beautiful this layout is.
+As you can see, the boxes and headers are simple and easy.
 And the doodles in the middle look incredible!
 Plus, I will always give an extra point when people use my favorite Zebra Mildliners.

 This layout looks incredible, and the creator really chose a fantastic color combination.
 It doesn’t have a lot of space for trackers and other things.
 But sometimes a set of daily boxes is all you really need.